-All-purpose flour: Used to coat the pork, helping the egg and breadcrumbs adhere better.
+All-purpose flour: Used to coat the pork before dipping it in egg, helping the breadcrumbs stick better.

-Breadcrumbs: Provide a crispy outer layer when fried.
+Breadcrumbs: These create the crispy outer layer when fried.

-Black pepper: Adds a hint of spice and depth to the seasoning.
+Black pepper: Gives a little bit of spice and enhances the taste.

-Vegetable oil: Used for frying the breaded pork to a golden brown.
+Vegetable oil: Used for frying the breaded pork until it’s golden and crispy.

 Technique Tip for a Perfect Sandwich